 3- Once you become calmer and more objective in your judgment, brainstorm potential solutions to the problem and determine what’s required to make it happen.

-4- Take action and have faith that you did the best that you could and you can now surrender it to a Higher Power.
+4- Take action and have faith that you did the best that you could in your current circumstances.

 5- If you didn’t get the outcome you wanted, be willing to see the lesson in your experience – what did you learn from it and how can this knowledge be helpful in the future?

 I realize that this may sound a lot easier said than done.
-It may not be easy in the moment, but if you stick with this process and stay strong during these trying times, I can guarantee you that you will come out of it feeling triumphant and deeply proud of your efforts.
+It may not be easy in the moment, but if you stick with this process and stay strong during these trying times, you will come out of it feeling triumphant and deeply proud of your efforts.

 When you build your capacity to deal with whatever curveball life throws at you ,without giving up or breaking down, you can be certain that you have everything it takes to reach your highest vision.